-COVER STORY A Dedication to George Gibbs.
+COVER STORY COVER STORY A Dedication to George Gibbs.
 DR. J. ROBERT MCCLURE ARTICLES The 'Big Sort' Is On CHRISTOPHER C. HULL, PH.D.
 COVID, Crime, and Cost are driving Americans to Florida.
 Will the Sunshine State's newcomers leave their old state's politics behind?
 2022 JMI Policy Priorities JMI POLICY TEAM Cultivating innovation, advancing opportunities, and other goals for the 2022 legislative session.
-Florida's Election Law: Ballot Integrity vs Jim Crow Labeling.
-JULIA VAN DE BOGART Despite far-Left scrutiny, election reform has not "suppressed" voters.
-Florida's election reforms prove it.
-The 2021 U.S. Prosperity Index and the Prosperity of Florida.
+Florida's Election Law: Ballot Integrity vs Jim Crow Labeling The 2021 U.S. Prosperity Index and the Prosperity of Florida.
 19 SHAUN FLANAGAN An analysis of the United States' and Florida's continuous rise in prosperity.
 Why James Madison Would Have Loved Soccer.
-28 WILLIAM MATTOX As well as other things I learned in conversation with JMI's Summer interns.
+WILLIAM MATTOX As well as other things I learned in conversation with JMI's Summer interns.
 Frederick Douglass: Embracing American Ideals SAM SCHAEFER An examination of Douglass' understanding of personal responsibility and how it shaped his American identity.
 Hot Homes